 In response, the First Presbyterian Church formed a committee to determine whether a local mental health service could be created in Cottage Grove.
 A community board of directors was formed and began the process of incorporating as a private non-profit.

-The next year, the organization, first called “Bohemia Residential Community”, began providing residential services to five people in a house donated by a church member.
+The next year, the organization, first called “Bohemia Residential Community”, began providing residential services to five people in a house donated by the the local Cottage Grove Woodard family, and members of the Presbyterian Church.

 Since then, South Lane Mental Health has become the region’s largest comprehensive mental health services provider.